rpax/MASSIS/__hugo_web/content/post/tutorials/perception.md

 If everything went ok, the result should be something like this:

 {{< fig "http://i.imgur.com/Jva4HPG.gif" >}}

+>Note: The code for the complete behavior is [in this gist](https://gist.github.com/rpax/b457fa14d2a9d14779ab)

 The problem is... **_Who is the tagged one_ ?
 All the agents are identical!**.

 The [Next Tutorial](#) solves that problem, explaining how to develop visualization utilities.
 We will make the "tagged agent" look different.

 [tutorial_4]: {{< relref "post/tutorials/bigger-environment-and-multiple-agents.md" >}}